HSLdevcom/jore4/wiki/glossary.md

 > NeTEx: "The planned movement of a public transport vehicle on a DAY TYPE from the start point to the end point of a JOURNEY PATTERN on a specified ROUTE."

 This is a generic wrapper for a given route's timetables for a given day type.
+From this, Transmodel inherits the types Service Journey (journey with passangers) and Dead Run (journey without passengers - e.g. from garage to first stop, or journey from last stop of route A to first stop of route B in the middle of the day)

+#### Block
+- In NeTEx: part2 8.2.2.1.1 Blocks

+> NeTEx: "The work of a vehicle from the time it leaves a PARKING POINT after parking until its next return to park at a PARKING POINT.
+Any subsequent departure from a PARKING POINT after parking marks the start of a new BLOCK.
+The period of a BLOCK has to be covered by DUTies."

+For HSL, this can be used as a section of a given day.
+E.g. when overwriting only the afternoon's timetable for a given day.

 #### Passing Time
 - In NeTEx: part2 7.2.13.5.1